Winter

 and is totally safe for your friends the fish!.

-key in reducing muck but by covering your pond with a leaf net you
+by covering your pond with a leaf net you can further enhance chances

-can further enhance chances of having crystal diamond waters in June!
+of having crystal diamond waters in June!
+Covering your pond with

-Covering your pond with the correct sized net, usually with squares
+the correct sized net, usually with squares that are 3/8" or

-that are 3/8" or 1/2" to stop most small debris should be
+1/2" to stop most small debris should be done with care if using

-done with care if using an electric pond heater.
-This best netting
+an electric pond heater.

-is strong and will never rot or decay and if it is UV resistant even
+This best netting is strong and will never rot or decay and if it

-better. , The netting is stretched tightly across the pond and anchored
+is UV resistant even better. , The netting is stretched tightly across

-with stakes or rocks and one thing I do is place a floating beach
+the pond and anchored with stakes or rocks and one thing I do is place

-ball or an object in the pond to make the netting like a tent instead
+a floating beach ball or an object in the pond to make the netting

-of eventually sagging and lying in the water.
-You can also use foam,
+like a tent instead of eventually sagging and lying in the water.

-beach balls, even the blow up rubber toys used in pools.
-Either way,
+You can also use foam, beach balls, even the blow up rubber toys used

-get the netting raised up above the surface.
+in pools.
+Either way, get the netting raised up above the surface.

 Perfect